antoninBr/rest-request-signing/README.md

 # rest-request-signing (RRS4J)

-rest-request-signing aka __RRS4J__ is a project aimed at providing tools for deploying security over SSL client and server RESTful applications and services in Java.
-It provides a complete security core with RSA encrytion of canonocal requests and a bunch of custom interceptors for popular JAXRS implementation frameworks such as CXF and RESTEasy + some integration samples (SpringBoot,JBoss,..) with docker support.
+rest-request-signing aka __RRS4J__ is a project aimed at providing tools for deploying __security__ over SSL client and server RESTful applications and services in Java.
+It provides a complete security core with RSA encrytion of canonical requests and a bunch of custom interceptors for popular JAXRS implementation frameworks such as CXF, Jersey and RESTEasy + some integration samples (SpringBoot,JBoss,..) with docker support.

 [![Run Status](https://api.shippable.com/projects/584eb854938d4210003b7688/badge?branch=master)](https://app.shippable.com/projects/584eb854938d4210003b7688)